 This family-run business was founded by a veteran speaker designer and a mastering engineer/musicologist.
-Needless to say, HEDD Audio’s product are well designed and tested to ensure the greatest quality possible.
+Needless to say, HEDD Audio's products are well designed and tested to ensure the greatest quality possible.

 HEDD studio monitors are also 100% analog and made with the best components yet incorporate some of the key advantages of digital signal optimization without DSP.

 The result is an excellent sounding line of monitors that is sure to show you exactly when the mix sounds like.

-The HEDD Type20 Mk 2 (link to check the price at B&H Photo/Video) is HEDD’s near/midfield speaker in its line of studio monitor.
-This versatile model is a 3-way speaker that includes HEDD’s very own 5″ and 7″ woofers; air motion transformer tweeter, and ICEpower amplification.
+The HEDD Type20 Mk 2 (link to check the price at B&H Photo/Video) is HEDD's near/midfield speaker in its line of studio monitors.
+This versatile model is a 3-way speaker that includes HEDD's very own 5″ and 7″ woofers, air motion transformer tweeter, and ICEpower amplification.
 The result is a flexible but steady-sounding monitor for small and medium-sized studios alike.

 Heinz Electrodynamic Designs was founded in 2015 by Klaus Heinz (who also founded ADAM Audio) and his son, Dr. Frederik Knop.
 The company is headquartered in Berlin, Germany.

 Eve Audio is another specialty brand in studio monitor manufacturing.

-Whatever you need in terms of reference monitoring, Eve Audio has it: desktop, near-field, mid-field, main, subwoofers, you name it!
+Whatever you need in reference monitoring, Eve Audio has it: desktop, near-field, mid-field, main, subwoofers, you name it!

-The team at Eve Audio works diligently through the concept, design, manufacturing, testing, and re-testing until the final quality is of each monitor is achieved.
+The team at Eve Audio works diligently through the concept, design, manufacturing, testing, and re-testing until the final quality of each monitor is achieved.
 This ensures the best monitors from Eve Audio and the best results for those who use these precise and well-defined monitors.